Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 print x
 ```

-*Note: The print function simply pipes the value passed to it to the console.*
+**Note**: The print function simply pipes the value passed to it to the console.

 In the above code we don't need to know what the value of `x` is, but we can say that if it's greater than 5, it will come out of the code block 10 greater than before the if statement.